 Creed III Review

-William Overbo, Movie Critic
+William Overbo, Staff Reporter

 “Creed III” is the second sequel to “Creed” (2015), and is the ninth installment in the “Rocky” film series.
 The film was directed by and stars Michael B. Jordan and stars Tessa Thompson, Jonathan Majors, Wood Harris, Florian Munteanu, and Phylicia Rashad.
 In the film, Adonis Creed (Jordan) faces off against childhood friend and former boxing star Damien Anderson (Majors).